CFIX (AM): History

+CFML was expected to launch on November 9, 1959, but was pushed back to November 11, for unknown reasons.

 In 1965, Madeleine Laframboise received authorization to sell the radio station to Bernard Bertrand, who also managed Cornwall Cable Vision (1961) Limited.

 In 1971, CFML (Cornwall) Ltd. received approval from the CRTC to change its frequency to 1170 kHz and to increase its power output to 10,000 watts.
 It would link its studios located at 1308 PItt Street in Cornwall, to its transmitter site using a studio transmitter link (STL) located on top of the local Hotel Dieu Hospital.
 The transmitter site, was on the remote Yellow Island situated in the middle of the St. Lawrence River near Saint Regis, Quebec.
 It used a dual antenna array to control the direction of its AM signal within Eastern Ontario and Western Quebec.
 It was licensed to operate as a daytimer radio station.

 In 1975, the owners were denied an application to operate another 1,000 watt French language radio station in Hawkesbury, Ontario.
-In its decision, the CRTC stated that it would be willing to consider an application for a low powered repeater station to provide better coverage for the Cornwall station, which went on air in May 1976 when it began operating CHPR on its old 1110 kHz AM frequency using 250 watts.
+In its decision, the CRTC stated that it would be willing to consider an application for a low powered repeater station to provide better coverage for the Cornwall station, which went on air in May 1976 when it began operating CHPR on its old 1110 kHz frequency using 250 watts.

 In 1976, the owners, Bernard Bertrand, Extell Bertrand, and Bertrand Investments Ltd. sold all of their shares in CFML (Cornwall) Ltd. to Pierre A. Belleau who would later change the call letters CFML to CFIX, and as a condition of transferring the broadcast license, would receive approval to allow CHPR to periodically broadcast local programming from its Cornwall studios.